Piasy/AndroidTDDBootStrap/README.md

 [![Master branch build status](https://travis-ci.org/Piasy/AndroidTDDBootStrap.svg?branch=master)](https://travis-ci.org/Piasy/AndroidTDDBootStrap)
 [![codecov.io](http://codecov.io/github/Piasy/AndroidTDDBootStrap/coverage.svg?branch=master)](http://codecov.io/github/Piasy/AndroidTDDBootStrap?branch=master)

-An Android TDD bootstrap project, use a collection of new technology, obey best practices, inspired from some popular architectures, devolop with many handy tools.
+An Android TDD bootstrap project, use a collection of new technology, obey best practices, inspired from some popular architectures, develop with many handy tools.

 ##Why another bootstrap project?
-From the begining of this year 2015, our team start a new project, and before we develop functionalities in detail, we try to create a well-architectured project from scratch, with well designed network layer, data layer, asynchronous execution, communication between modules, and last but not least: unit test and integrate test support.
+From the beginning of this year 2015, our team start a new project, and before we develop functionality in detail, we try to create a well-architecture project from scratch, with well designed network layer, data layer, asynchronous execution, communication between modules, and last but not least: unit test and integrate test support.
 After several months of developing, we found some drawback of our current architecture, and also found some popular architectures, then I decide to extract our original well designed architecture and open source it, with amendment according to the drawback and features from new popular architectures we found.
 Recently I have seen a lot of bootstrap/base Android project, including [JakeWharton's u2020](https://github.com/JakeWharton/u2020), [mobiwiseco's Android-Base-Project](https://github.com/mobiwiseco/Android-Base-Project), etc, but none of these projects cover all features I include in this AndroidTDDBootStrap project.
 That's why I want more people to see this repo, and I also want get feedback from more people to improve this project.

 ##Architecture